goutamroy/DeepLearning_Multiclass-Multilabel-Prediction-for-StackOverFlow/README.md

 Model Architecture : Deep Learning using Recurrent Neural Network (RNN) About Data Set

-Dataset has text of questionsand thier corresponding tags from the Stack Overflow programming Q&A website.
+Dataset has text of questions and thier corresponding tags from the Stack Overflow programming Q&A website.

 This is organized as three files: